chrishayuk/mcp-ping/README.md

 - Protocol-level communication with the MCP Server.
 - Dynamic tool and resource exploration.
 - Support for multiple providers and models:
-  - Providers: OpenAI, Ollama.
+  - Providers: OpenAI, Ollama, Amazon Bedrock
-  - Default models: `gpt-4o-mini` for OpenAI, `qwen2.5-coder` for Ollama.
+  - Default models: `gpt-4o-mini` for OpenAI, `qwen2.5-coder` for Ollama, `Claude-3.5-sonnet`for Amazon Bedrock.

 ## Prerequisites
 - Python 3.8 or higher.
 - Required dependencies (see [Installation](#installation))
 - If using ollama you should have ollama installed and running.
 - If using openai you should have an api key set in your environment variables (OPENAI_API_KEY=yourkey)
+- if using Amazon Bedrock you should have an access key and secret access key.

 ## Installation
 1. Clone the repository: